-Key findings and recommendations highlighted in the study indicated the intersection of Highway 15 with Range Road 220 was a location for potential major intersection improvements.
+Key findings and recommendations highlighted in the study indicated the intersection of Highway 15 with Range Road 220 (currently operating under stop sign conditions on the north and south) was a location for potential major intersection improvements.
 The intersection improvements identified for the intersection of Highway 15 with Range Road 220 have since been completed.
 Eventually as development evolves, a grade separated interchange at the Highway 15/Range Road 220 intersection would be required to provide adequate capacity for the long-term Daily Operational and major Turnaround traffic demands.